 - I have a very old (but perfectly calibrated) electric oven, my altitude is ~3550' (1084 m), plus it's super dry here - these factors along with choice of pan each impacts baking time so keep your eyes on your banana loaf for the last 10 minutes to determine your perfect baking time - 56 minutes for me.

 - Don't let the banana bread cool completely in the loaf pan, it steams the sides of the banana bread and makes it too soft (aim for tender not soft).
-So release the loaf after about 8-10 minutes and let it cool completely on a wire rack for the best texture.
+So release the loaf after about 8 or 10 minutes and let it cool completely on a wire rack for the best texture.

 How long does Banana Bread last?

 Freezer - Banana bread freezes very well.
-Once completely cool, wrap the loaf (or individual slices) in saran and tinfoil and place in freezer.
+Once completely cool, wrap the loaf (or individual slices) in plastic wrap and tin foil and place in freezer.
 Remove from freezer and bring to room temperature before serving.

 More Vegan Dessert Recipes